Worldwide Guide to Women in Leadership

 After 1903 Chief Muyelaansime of Nkokolo (Tanzania)

-Successor of her brother, Mutitimia, who died 1903, and some time later succeeded by his daughter, Chiefess Ng’endo.
+RUled in succession to her brother, Mutitimia, who died 1903, and some time later succeeded by his daughter, Chiefess Ng’endo.

 1903-16 Head of the Sovereign Family Titular Queen Laure-Therese I of Araucania and Patagonia (Chile-Argentina)

-Fourth sovereign of the Kingdom founded in 1860 by the Mapuche Indians in territory now occupied by Chile and Argentina.
+4th sovereign of the Kingdom founded in 1860 by the Mapuche Indians in territory now occupied by Chile and Argentina.
 The family was deported from Chile to France in 1863 where it has lived since.
 On 6 Nov 1903, the Council of Regency met and chose Georges Sénéchal de la Grange to be the new "king," but he declined.
 From that date on, everything that has been written about the succession is essentially a fabrication by Philippe Paul Alexandre Henri Boiry (b.
 1927), who currently claims to be Philippe I. His account runs as follows: the sole heir, and hence successor, of Antoine II was his daughter, Laure Thérèse Cros, veuve Bernard, who "was" Queen Laure-Thérèse I from 6 Nov 1903 to her death 12 Mar 1916.
 There is no documentation of her acting as Queen.
 Prince Philippe has no children.
 Laure Therese lived (1856-1916).

 1905-15 Makole I Raja of Tojo (Indonesia)